 That is why it is more important than ever to fight to protect the Johnson Amendment.

 Houses of worship can already speak to political issues:

 Under current law, churches and church leaders are already fully able to exercise their free speech.
 Among other things, houses of worship can speak to any issue they choose from the pulpit or in public, and they can write about issues in bulletins or their website.
 They can also host candidate forums, engage in voter registration drives, encourage people to vote, help transport people to the polls, and more.
 In addition, church leaders are absolutely free to support or endorse political candidates as private citizens—just like any of us can.

 Current law is a safeguard for houses of worship:

-Current law protects the integrity of houses of worship, elections, and the tax code.
-Changing the law would transform houses of worship into political action committees, fundamentally changing their character and diminishing the distinctive role of the church.
+Current law ensures that sanctuaries remain sacred and houses of worship focus on fostering community and performing good works.
+Changing the law would fundamentally change their character and diminish the distinctive role of the church.
 Tying America’s houses of worship to partisan elections would divide congregants, and set houses of worship against each other along political lines.
-Moreover, by remaining outside of the political process, religious groups are autonomous and not beholden to any particular candidate or party.
+Moreover, changing the Johnson Amendment would mean that politicians will pressure churches for endorsements.

 Americans don't want houses of worship to endorse candidates: